Erotic electrostimulation: Electrodes

 An electrode is used to deliver the actual electrostimulation to the body.

-The image of the woman receiving electrostimulation shows a deprecated practice.
-Placing electrodes anywhere on the chest is risking current passing through the heart, which risks cardiac arrhythmia or arrest.
-The general rule for electrostimulation is 'only below the waist'.

-For erotic electrostimulation, these are typically items designed to be applied to the genitals such as vaginal plugs and shields, anal plugs, probes to directly stimulate the prostate, testicle rings, CBT boards, cock rings, urethral probes, and other items for penile application.
+For erotic electrostimulation, these are typically items designed to be applied to the genitals such as vaginal plugs and shields, butt plugs, probes to directly stimulate the prostate, testicle rings, CBT boards, cock rings, urethral probes, and other items for penile application.
 The pads used with TENS units are also used in the sexual application of electrostimulation.
-There are also electrified nipple and breast electrodes available, but while there is disagreement within the e-stim community about their safety the most commonly held consensus is 'only below the waist'.
+There are also electrified nipple and breast electrodes available.
+The aforementioned electrodes stimulate the nerves between and underneath the area that they are placed, resulting in pleasure and orgasm.

 The electrodes can be made of metals such as gold, silver, aluminum, and stainless steel.
 There are also electrodes made out of conductive silicone.
 Conductive rubber is a cheap, flexible and efficient option.

 Violet wands

 Violet wands were originally electric and neon testers, but are now split into two types: mechanical (Tesla Coil), and solid-state wands.
 They are used for the application of low current, high voltage (min 35 kV to max 65 kV typically), high-frequency electricity to the body, as such they are most commonly used in BDSM for erotic sensation play.
 Violet wands can deliver a variety of sharp, cutting, or piercing type sensations.

 A violet wand typically consists of a hand-held "wand" made of plastic case which encases the mechanical (Tesla coil) or solid state components; a power cable, a collet (7/16" in the United States, 11 mm in Europe), and a cone.
 The collet is inside the cone end of the violet wand and is where glass and metal probes are inserted to be used with the wand.
 The cone is there to prevent sparks jumping from the collet directly to subject.
-Violet wands can be used anywhere on the body but should not be used around the eyes.

-Lubrication

-Electroconductive gels play an important role in the success of erotic electrostimulation since without it, there is a greater risk of high-current skin burning.
-Water-based lubricants are generally recommended.
-Typically it is recommended to avoid any lubricant that contains silicone since it is an insulator and hence reduces conductivity.
-Practitioners of electrostimulation select lubricants for compatibility with the material of the electrodes, as well as for desirable conductive properties, which can maximize the strength and quality of the signal.